 Home prices are on the rise in Portland, and while they may be more expensive than they were last year, but buyers should not let that scare them from getting into the market.
 Instead, it would be wise to get in sooner rather than later to pay lower prices than they will next year.
 And at the same time, they can build home equity even faster.

 Want to Apply For a Mortgage in Portland?

-Are you thinking about buying a home in Portland in 2020?
+Are you thinking about buying a home in Portland in 2023?
 If so, now may be a great time to take the plunge!
 When you’re ready, Sammamish Mortgage can help you get the mortgage you need to make that big purchase.
-We are a family-owned mortgage firm that serves all of Washington, Oregon, Idaho, and Colorado and offer many mortgage programs.
+We are a family-owned mortgage firm that serves all of Washington, Oregon, Idaho, and Colorado and have been offering many mortgage programs to borrowers since 1992.
 Get in touch with Sammamish Mortgage today to apply for a mortgage or simply to have your questions answered!